sruupl/batflat/ReadMe.md

 Batflat
 =======

-This repository is used to report bugs.
+This repository is used to report bugs and to list available languages and modules.
 To download the CMS go to the project page.

-## Supported Languages
+## Supported languages
 * English
 * Polish